 I have always thought that this was due to a rapid drop in blood sugar levels.
 But that started me thinking – exactly how fast is fast?
-In other words, at what rate must BG levels drop in order to start feeling this way?
+In other words, how fast must BG levels drop to start feeling this way?

 Is this feeling really due to a rapid drop in BG’s?
 Or could it be something else, perhaps some intricate balance between blood sugar levels and insulin levels?
-The body is an amazing “machine” and the mechanisms that manage a non-diabetics blood sugars is astounding.
-Maybe there’s more to it than just the dropping BG.
+The body is an amazing machine.
+The mechanisms that manage blood sugars for people without diabetes are astounding.
+So maybe there’s more to it than just the dropping BG.

 What do you do when you feel this way?

-I’m at 142 about 2.5 hours post meal.
+I’m at 142 mg/dL, about 2.5 hours post-meal.
 That’s good.
-But I feel “funny”, like I’m low.
-But the symptoms are so very slight.
-8 minutes later I do another test.
-137. Is it really going down, or could that difference just be the variance you will find in any two tests.
+But I feel “funny” – like I’m low.
+But 142 mg/dL is not low.
+The symptoms are so very slight.
+8 minutes later, I do another test.
+137 mg/dL.
+Is it really going down, or could that difference be the variance you will find in any two blood sugar checks?
 If it is really going down, how far will it go?

-3 hours post meal and I’m at 127.
-Still the tail of a little less than 3 units on board.
-However I know that it’s mostly the “tail” of that insulin, which has much less of an impact on my blood sugar.
+3 hours post-meal, and I’m at 127 mg/dL—still a little less than 3 units on board.
+However, I know that it’s mostly the “tail” of that insulin, which has much less impact on my blood sugar.

 Still feeling a little off, but I notice that it’s subsiding a bit.
 Or maybe I’m just getting used to it?
 Time will tell.

-A point I want to stress is that I am in a situation where I can keep a very close eye on things.
-If the scenario were a bit different I may choose to just pop a couple of glucose tabs and be 100% sure that I won’t go low.
+I want to stress that I am in a situation where I can keep a very close eye on things.
+If the scenario were a bit different, I might choose to pop a couple of glucose tabs and be 100% sure that I won’t go low.

-4 hours post meal and I’m at 91.
+4 hours post-meal, and I’m at 91 mg/dL.
 It would be good if the BG descent stops here.

 But why did I start feeling off with a blood sugar of 142?
 That is the point.
 There must be more to the equation than just hitting a key number that kicks off the symptoms of low blood sugar, however slight those symptoms might be.